MojeZcg/ReactDjango-Blog/README.md

 - Backend: Contains the Django code for the API and server configuration.
 - Frontend: Contains the React code for the user interface.

+## Additional characteristics

+### Dark mode

+The blog includes a dark theme that activates automatically based on your system settings.
+If you want to force the dark or light theme, you can do so from the user profile settings.

+### Translation

+The project supports translation in English and Spanish.
+You can change the language from the user profile settings.
+Make sure you add proper translations in the language files.

 ## Contributions

 ### If you want to contribute to this project, follow these steps: